AppleWin/AppleWin/CONTRIBUTING.md

 For a PR, don't make changes that are unrelated to the PR as this adds unnecessary noise and time to review.
 These can and should be done in separate PRs.

-Next, please make sure your code mades the existing style by reviewing the simple [Coding Conventions](https://github.com/AppleWin/AppleWin/blob/master/docs/CodingConventions.txt).
+Next, please make sure your code matches the existing style by reviewing the simple [Coding Conventions](https://github.com/AppleWin/AppleWin/blob/master/docs/CodingConventions.txt).

 Follow the coding style in the source file(s) that are being changed.
 Since this is a mature codebase, then bear in mind that different coding styles can and do exist in different source files due to many different authors over the past 25+ years.